 Conservation Commission Amphibian Crossing Program

-Big Night volunteers can help these creatures cross safely and help the Lebanon Conservation Commission gather information about amphibian migration “hot spots" in town.
+Big Night volunteers* can help these creatures cross safely and/or help the Lebanon Conservation Commission gather information about amphibian migration “hot spots" in town.
+Check out the City’s Amphibian Crossing hotspot map and choose the site closest to you to reduce driving, and be ready to get out to help, or just observe and document the migration.

 These types of hotspot mapping efforts help boost local awareness of these incredible spring migrations and aid in planning future volunteer efforts to help amphibians cross our roads safely.